A Mid-Century Holiday with the Ishams

 Summer Pipes & Cider

 Join us for our second annual Pipes & Cider event, where the rich traditions of Scotland come alive!
-Enjoy local cider tastings from Yankee Cider Co., featuring a signature “Dunstaffnage” whiskey cider.
-Coreyanne Armstrong and the Portland & District Pipers will perform two lively sets at 1:15 pm and 2:30 pm.
-Bring your friends and test your knowledge with a round of Outlander-themed pub trivia.
-Raise a glass, embrace the music, and celebrate the magic of Scotland.
+Enjoy barrel-aged cider and whiskey tastings from Yankee Cider Co.
+The Portland & District Pipers will perform a lively set, accompanied by a short trail walk around the beautiful Palmer-Warner grounds (weather permitting).
+Bring your friends and test your knowledge with a round of pub trivia.
+One of the three trivia categories will feature questions based on the historical fantasy television series, Outlander, which takes place in Scotland.
+Attendees are encouraged to dress in Outlander attire.
+Prizes will be awarded to the top two teams.
+Raise a glass, embrace the music, and celebrate the magic of Scotland!

 Tasting, Music, and Trivia: $40/Person, $35/CTL Member